 I was also only used to the posh English accent, so when I came here, I could not believe what I was hearing.
 These accents are very hard for me.
 I'm good at English, I got into Rada, but these people, I just could not understand.
 I'd never even heard the word banter before I came.
 I had no clue what was going on.
 Eventually I became closer with people that are still my friends today.

 Was there a lot of outrage about exercises like master and slave?

 The craziest thing that happened with the master and slave thing was when one guy had to strip and stand on the piano and masturbate.
 But he was masturbating with his pants still on, through the material.
 I said, "Come on!
 Don't do half measures here."
 There was a lot of making out and stuff like that, but it was mostly tongue in cheek.
 If I'm honest, I really did think it wasn't that big a deal, but then I saw people crying in the corridor saying "Oh God I can't believe I've gone that far!"
 I thought, What do you mean?
 That doesn't make sense, you haven't done anything.
 Maybe this is a harsh judgment, but in Europe it's harder to be an actor, because we have a reserved way of social interaction, whereas in India, people are already letting their emotions out.

 I think the most important thing it gave me was discipline actually.
 In India, when you become an actor, you do loads of drugs and get drunk and explode on stage.

 More like a rock star?

 Yeah, but what I liked about England was that acting was a job.
 You go to work, that was really good for me.
-Now, I am actually doing more TV and film than before.
+Now I am actually doing more TV and film than before.
 I have an English agent here now.
-So even though Rada never trains you for the TV specifically, without the training, I think you would feel a bit lost in front of the camera.
+So even though Rada never trained you for the TV specifically, without the training, I think you would feel a bit lost in front of the camera.
 I really do think it changed my life.